prevwong/craft.js/packages/docs/docs/concepts/editor-components.md

 ## Connectors
 With`useEditor`, you can add connectors to DOM elements anywhere in the editor to make use of the editor's internal events.

-Let's say, maybe you are creating a layers panel to display all nodes as a Photoshop-like layers (wink wink, `craftjs-layers`) and would like to change the particular Node's event state when the user clicks/hovers/drags your layers.
+Let's say, maybe you are creating a layers panel to display all nodes as Photoshop-like layers (wink wink, `craftjs-layers`) and would like to change the particular Node's event state when the user clicks/hovers/drags your layers.

 ```jsx
 const LayerItem = (nodeId) => {